ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-03-15-how-to-make-a-world-project.md

     - General
 ---

-> “The difference between what we do and what we are capable of doing would suffice to solve most of the world's problems.”
+> "The difference between what we do and what we are capable of doing would suffice to solve most of the world's problems."
 > Mahatma Gandhi

 What mark do you want to leave in our history?
 Are you dreaming about the project influencing the entire world?

-Let's collect ideas and principles that could answer the question “How to do it?”
+Let's collect ideas and principles that could answer the question "How to do it?"

 ## 1. To serve people solving their complex problems